Have you ever wondered why so few female soldiers fought the second world war? Well, let's try to answer that question.

 Clementine, Winston Churchill's wife, fought for emancipation for many years.
 She visited factories and lobbied for better workers' circumstances, especially those for women.

-Female RAF pilots, however, were only allowed to ferry aircraft from factories to RAF facilities.
-Cotrary to Soviet women, they were not allowed to fly combat missions in the RAF.
-You might well ask whether that was a missed opportunity?
+Female RAF pilots were only allowed to ferry aircraft from factories to RAF facilities.
+Contrary to Soviet women, they were not allowed to fly combat missions in the RAF.
+You might well ask whether that was a missed opportunity!

 The same thing happened in Germany, also in February 1943!
-Women suddenly started playing a bigger part in the war than before, be it for different reasons altogether.
+German women suddenly started playing a different part in the war than before, be it for different reasons altogether.

 The number of women in German military service was negligible when the war started.
-Most women were expected to be housewives, raising new generations of soldiers.
+Women were expected to be housewives, raising new generations of soldiers.